grscheller/scheller-linux-archive/educational/harmonicOscillator/README.md

 ## HarmonicOscWaveFunctions.mn
 * Models a 1-dimensional Harmonic Oscillator wave function.
-* I was curious on how the it looks for high wave number.
+* I was curious about what it would look for high wave number.
 * Uses MATLAB and the MATLAB Symbolic Math Toolbox.

 ### Disclaimer: